 Here's the plan:

 1. Reduce clutter.
-I know it's the latest buzz in decorating, but it is the best way to improve your home.
+It is the best way to improve your home.
 During the holidays you’ll have more stuff in your home and you’ll need to make room for it.
 Holiday décor, family gatherings, baking and cooking will make your home busy and over-crowded, so eliminate everything that could potentially be in your way this holiday season.
 Make room for the new items and collections and for all of the “stuff” that your family will bring with them.

 2. Plan ahead.
 It is possible.
 Find out what family plans are and adjust schedules accordingly.
 Mark your calendar and stay ahead of your to do list by not putting items off until tomorrow.

 3. Shorten your gift list.
 By doing this you will spend less time shopping and save money.
 Make a gift list before you shop and stay focused.
 If you have a fixed budget stick to it.
 The holiday should be joyful, not painful.
 If you overspend it will come back to bite you in the end, so don't do it!

 4. Maximize shopping time.
 Now that you've made your list, plan your trip to gather your items in the least amount of time.
 Spend less time “shopping” and more time interacting with your family and friends.

 5. Keep decorations simple.
 Mass produced inexpensive decorations are everywhere and it's easy to load up on stuff without thinking of where you'll put it.
 Don’t do it!
 Look over what you already have, then decide what you need - or can do without.
 Remember, whatever you buy has to be put away again after the holidays!
 Choose carefully and you can make a spectacular focal point with a minimum of "things".

 6. Host a “Decorate my Home” party.
 Invite a few close friends over and decorate your home together.
 It is a great way to spend time with people and to get your home decorated at the same time.
 Snacks, drinks and music make for a great decorating party.